 In 2000 and 2001, Mid-West MC worked with the City of Indianapolis in promoting, coordinating and executing the World Police and Fire Games Street Motorcycling events.
 They included Street (Road) Enduro and Street Field Events.

 Since 1983, Mid-West MC has promoted a Swap Meet at the Marion County Fairgrounds.
+In 2021, the swap meet was moved to Hendricks Co Fairgrounds.

 On New Year’s Day, Mid-West MC organizes the Hangover Rally, a charity event benefiting Damar Services.
 Damar is a home for mentally and physically challenged children and young adults.
 The Hangover Rally started with 6 riders 1982 and had 973 riders in 2006.
 Mid-West has been working with Damar Services since 2000 and has raised over $145,000.
 Mid-West MC has also sponsored motorcycle rides for the Damar children.
 It has become a big event for the children.
 Mid-West MC was honored to receive the 2019 Remarkable Volunteer Award from Damar Services.